mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     Paper: true
     # When set to true player will be required to have cmi.command.cheque.withdraw permission node to withdraw cheque
     Permission: false
+    # Should we allow checque usage in creative mode
+    # If you have creative server, keep this at false or players could start duplicating items
+    InCreative: false
+    # Should we accept old cheque item stacks with non encoded data in them
+    # Keep it at false for most security
+    AcceptNotEncoded: false
   PaymentWithShorts:
     # When set to true players will be able to make payments by using short amount formats like 10k which results into 10000 and similar
     # In addition 10.2k will result into 10200